kcl-lang/kcl-lang.io/versioned_docs/version-0.7.0/reference/xlang-api/rest-api.md

 // Copyright 2023 The KCL Authors.
 All rights reserved.
 //
 // This file defines the request parameters and return structure of the KCL RPC server.
-// We can use the following command to start a KCL RPC server.

 syntax = "proto3";